-- 5.5.8 The FEI may, in accordance with the International Standard for Testing and Investigations, collect whereabouts information from Athletes who are not included within a Registered Testing Pool.
-If it chooses to do so, an Athlete's failure to provide requested whereabouts information on or before the date required by the FEI or the Athlete's failure to provide accurate whereabouts information may result in the FEI consequences defined in Article 5.5.12 below. - 5.5.9 In accordance with the International Standard for Testing and Investigations, the FEI may establish a Testing Pool, which includes Athletes who are subject to less stringent whereabouts requirements than Athletes included in the FEI's Registered Testing Pool. - 5.5.10 The FEI shall notify Athletes before they are included in the Testing Pool and when they are removed.
-Such notification shall include the whereabouts requirements and the consequences that apply in case of non-compliance, as indicated in Articles 5.5.11 and 5.5.12. - 5.5.11 Athletes included in the Testing Pool shall provide the FEI at least with the following whereabouts information so that they may be located and subjected to Testing: - (a) An overnight address; - (b) Competition / Event schedule; and - (c) Regular training activities.
+- 5.5.8 IBSF may, in accordance with the International Standard for Testing and Investigations, collect whereabouts information from Athletes who are not included within a Registered Testing Pool.
+If it chooses to do so, an Athlete's failure to provide requested whereabouts information on or before the date required by IBSF or the Athlete's failure to provide accurate whereabouts information may result in the consequences defined in Article 5.5.12 below. - 5.5.9 In accordance with the International Standard for Testing and Investigations, IBSF may establish a Testing Pool, which includes Athletes who are subject to less stringent whereabouts requirements than Athletes included in IBSF's Registered Testing Pool. - 5.5.10 IBSF shall notify Athletes before they are included in the Testing Pool and when they are removed.
+Such notification shall include the whereabouts requirements and the consequences that apply in case of non-compliance, as indicated in Articles 5.5.11 and 5.5.12. - 5.5.11 Athletes included in the Testing Pool shall provide IBSF at least with the following whereabouts information so that they may be located and subjected to Testing: - a) An up-to-date mailing and e-mail address - b) An overnight address; - c) Competition/Event schedule; and - d) Regular training activities.